I recently expressed my typical subtle thoughts on how to create a buzz for yourself when it comes the outdoors.

 GoFundMe is different.
-It is crowdsourcing for straight up financial donations with no promises of a tangible product produced or delivered for the person making the donation.
+It is crowdsourcing for straight-up financial donations with no promises of a tangible product produced or delivered for the person making the donation.
 (Though it can be for producing goods; just less common versus something such as Kickstarter).
 Donating at its most altruistic intent.
-No bake sale needed! 🙂
+No-bake sale needed! 🙂

 In the ideal world, GoFundMe is a platform that is the modern equivalent of passing around a hat.
-A way to give a helping hand to people who suffered tragedy, have expensive medical bills or another one of the many bumps that happens in life.
+A way to give a helping hand to people who suffered a tragedy, have expensive medical bills or another one of the many bumps that happen in life.
 All people need a helping hand at some point in their lives.
 And it is nice to help a community member in times of trouble.

 But it seems GoFundMe (GFM) is more to fund people’s vacations.
-GFM is often straight up panhandling.
+GFM is often straight-up panhandling.